 Who is a mentor?

 Any Quest Scholar who is a rising sophomore, junior, or senior can be a mentor.
-Mentors should be informed peers who can offer guidance, listen actively, and point out campus resources and opportunities to their mentees.
-Download mentor guidelines & monthly calendar (PDF).
+Mentors in good standing should be informed peers who can offer guidance, listen actively, and point out campus resources and opportunities to their mentees.
+Download the mentor guidelines & monthly calendar (PDF).

 Who is a mentee?